EvolvingLMMs-Lab/EASI/README.md

 ## Overview

-EASI conceptualizes a comprehensive taxonomy of spatial tasks that unifies existing benchmarks and a standardized protocol for the fair evaluation of state-of-the-art proprietary and open-source models.
+EASI is a unified evaluation suite for Spatial Intelligence.
+It benchmarks state-of-the-art proprietary and open-source multimodal LLMs across a growing set of spatial benchmarks.

 Key features include:

 - Supports the evaluation of **state-of-the-art Spatial Intelligence models**.
 - Systematically collects and integrates **evolving Spatial Intelligence benchmarks**.
-- Proposes a **standardized testing protocol** to ensure fair evaluation and enable cross-benchmark comparisons.

-For the full list of supported models and benchmarks, please refer to  👉 **[Supported Models & Benchmarks](docs/Support_bench_models.md)**.
+As of v0.1.3, EASI supports **21 Spatial Intelligence models** and **13 spatial benchmarks**, and the list is continuously expanding.
+Full details are available at 👉 **[Supported Models & Benchmarks](docs/Support_bench_models.md)**.

 ## 🗓️ News